Agreement of Subject and Verb

 Neither his complaints nor his attitude was the reason I changed my mind.
 (The singular subject attitude is closer to the verb; therefore, the singular verb was is used to agree with attitude.)

 Verb Agreement with Indefinite Pronouns

-The indefinite pronouns each, either, neither, one, everybody, another, anybody, anyone, anything, everyone, everything, nobody, somebody, and someone are singular; they require a singular verb.
+The indefinite pronouns each, either, neither, one, another, anybody, anyone, anything, everybody, everyone, everything, somebody, someone, something, nobody, no one, and nothing are singular; they require a singular verb.

 Everybody is required to leave early today.

 Each of the attendants is [not are] required to bring a notepad and pens to the briefing.